johnwhittenstudio/HellStateUniversityRegistrar/README.md

 ## Description

-An app for a University registrar to keep track of students and courses.
+An app for a University registrar to keep track departments, courses offered, and students enrolled.

 ### Schema